thehyve/delphyne/docs/source_data.rst

 ------------------------
-If using :ref:`raw SQL queries <transformations:Raw SQL>` or the :ref:`SQL expression language <transformations:SQLAlchemy query>` for transformations, the source data will first need to be inserted into the database.
+If using :ref:`raw SQL queries <transformations:Raw SQL>` or the :ref:`SQL expression language <transformations:SQLAlchemy query>` for transformations, the source will not be a file but a database table.
+If the source data is not yet loaded into the same database, it will first need to be inserted.
-This one-off effort will need to be done outside of delphyne, after which the database tables can be used in transformations.
+This one-off effort will need to be done outside of delphyne, after which the database tables can be used in transformations (see :ref:`transformations:Transformations` for examples).